FAQs: Getting started

 No. Returns are never guaranteed and your account value will fluctuate with market performance.
 As with any investment in securities, you can lose money by investing in MOST 529.

-Keep in mind that the holding period for college investors is short (generally 5 to 20 years), and you should consider investing more conservatively as the time approaches for you to begin making withdrawals.
+Keep in mind that the holding period for education savings is short (generally 1 to 20 years).
+You should consider investing more conservatively as the time approaches for you to begin making withdrawals.

 Note: Before you select an investment option, you should carefully consider your investment time horizon and risk tolerance.